For each PostgreSQL instance, the operator provides an exporter of metrics for

 to the following logic:

-appif not specified.
+appif not specified

-initdb: queries will run against the
+recovery: queries will be run by default against the specified database in

 The default database can always be overridden for a given user-defined metric,